 At GateHouse Media, our mission is to deliver high quality and trusted journalism, products and services that enrich the communities we serve — our readers, commercial partners, employees and investors.

-Our Center for News & Design, based in Austin, Texas, employs more than 240 individuals and now serves 71 daily and 181 weekly GateHouse newspapers, and 11 newspaper partners.
-In early 2017, we brought the editing and design work of the Dallas Morning News to the Center.
+Our Center for News & Design, based in Austin, Texas, employs more than 300 individuals and serves more than 100 daily newspapers, nearly 200 weekly newspapers, and daily commercial partners.
+It’s the largest such design hub in the nation.